Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Your Azure trial account expired last week.
 You are now unable to [...].

-- [ ] Create additional Microsoft Entra ID user accounts.
+- [ ] create additional Microsoft Entra ID user accounts.
-- [x] Start an existing Azure virtual machine.
+- [x] start an existing Azure virtual machine.
-- [ ] Access your data stored in Azure.
+- [ ] access your data stored in Azure.
-- [ ] Access the Azure portal.
+- [ ] access the Azure portal.

 **[⬆ Back to Top](#table-of-contents)**